TypeStrong/tsify/README.md

 # changelog

+* 0.6.3 - Updated to TypeScript 1.3.
 * 0.6.2 - Include empty *.d.ts compiled files in bundle for Karma compatibility.
 * 0.6.1 - Fix compilation cache miss when given absolute filenames.
-* 0.6.0 - Updated to TypeScript 1.1 compiler.
+* 0.6.0 - Updated to TypeScript 1.1.
 * 0.5.2 - Bugfix for 0.5.1 for files not included with expose.
 * 0.5.1 - Handled *.d.ts files passed as entries.
 Fix for files included with expose.
 * 0.5.0 - Updated to Browserify 6.x.
 * 0.4.1 - Added npmignore to clean up published package.
 * 0.4.0 - Dropped Browserify 4.x support.
-Fixed race condition causing pathological performance with some usage patterns, e.g. when used with [karma-bro](https://github.com/Nikku/karma-bro).
+Fixed race condition causing pathological performance with some usage patterns, e.g. when used with [karma-browserify](https://github.com/Nikku/karma-browserify).
 * 0.3.1 - Supported adding files with `bundler.add()`.
 * 0.3.0 - Added Browserify 5.x support.
 * 0.2.1 - Fixed paths for sources in sourcemaps.